-Student affairs professionals should never be finished promoting student engagement.
+Student affairs professionals should never be finished promoting activities to engage students.

 Fortunately, summer is the perfect time to reflect and change your approach.

-It’s easy to spend time immersed in new retention literature and strategies that will benefit your institution.
-As educators, we’re always looking for the next best technique to engage students and help them navigate college life, whether it be getting involved through honors programs, co-curricular opportunities, or collaborating with faculty on research projects.
+It’s easy to spend time immersed in new retention literature and strategies to promote student engagement that will benefit educational institutions.
+As educators, we’re always looking for the best ways to increase student engagement and help college students navigate campus life, whether it be getting involved through honors programs, co-curricular opportunities, or collaborating with faculty on research projects.

-Experimenting to find a great student engagement strategy is not like throwing spaghetti against a wall to see what sticks.
-Institutions need to know exactly whom they’re speaking with, who students are as complex people, and how to make them feel a strong sense of belonging within the institution.
+Experimenting and implementing great student engagement strategies is not like throwing spaghetti against a wall to see what sticks.
+Institutions need to know exactly whom they’re speaking with, who students are as complex people, and how to make them feel a strong sense of belonging within the campus community.

 A change in strategy doesn’t mean you’ve been doing everything wrong.
-But it means that what may have worked for you three, five, or 10 years ago might not be the best way to continue engaging students on your campus.
+But it means that what may have worked for you three, five, or 10 years ago might not be the best way to continue increasing student engagement in higher education.

 Students have a responsibility to prepare themselves for college life and student affairs professionals must meet them halfway to offer support.

 “It’s not just asking students to prepare themselves to come to college, but the institution preparing itself to meet the students’ needs.
 So the burden and that preparation is not just on the students – it’s also on the institution.”

 — Manuel Acevedo, Director of Multicultural Student Services at Washington State University, in Rising Tide: Do College Grad Rate Gains Benefit All Students?